+OBIECTIVE

+Increase the sustainability of moorland management in the National Park to ensure greater species and structural diversity in moorland areas.

+A measurable and sustained increase in the home range, occupation and breeding success of golden eagle, hen harrier, merlin and peregrine across the National Park.

+• Increased species and habitat diversity on grouse moors, linking together a natural transition from woodland to montane scrub to upland heath.

+ACTIONS

-, OBJECTIVE Increase the sustainability of moorland management in the National Park to ensure greater species and structural diversity in moorland areas. Ċ TARGET • A measurable and sustained increase in the home range, occupation and breeding success of golden eagle, hen harrier, merlin and peregrine across the National Park. Ø INDICATOR • Increased species and habitat diversity on grouse moors, linking together a natural transition from woodland to montane scrub to upland heath.
-ACTIONS BY 2027 Introduction of grouse moor licensing and other elements of the Independent Review of Grouse Moor Management within the Cairngorms National Park.
-Support knowledge exchange and sharing of good practice from the East Cairngorms Moorland Partnership to other parts of the National Park.
-Develop and support estate management plans and Wildlife Estates Scotland accreditation. ] 7755 [PARTNERS (alongside the Park Authority) Scottish Government, NatureScot, landowners, environmental NGOs, Scottish Land and Estates, Game and Wildlife Conservation Trust, British Association of Shooting and Conservation, East Cairngorms Moorland Partnership, Wildlife Estates Scotland
+- Introduction of grouse moor licensing and other elements of the Independent Review of Grouse Moor Management within the Cairngorms National Park. - Support knowledge exchange and sharing of good practice from the East Cairngorms Moorland Partnership to other parts of the National Park. - Develop and support estate management plans and Wildlife Estates Scotland accreditation.

+Scottish Government, NatureScot, landowners, environmental NGOs, Scottish Land and Estates, Game and Wildlife Conservation Trust, British Association of Shooting and Conservation, East Cairngorms Moorland Partnership, Wildlife Estates Scotland